Ko-Nyi/visa-card/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact 📬
 Have questions or feedback?
-Reach out to us at contact@visacardproject.com.
+Reach out to me at konyi.tharnyiphyo@gmail.com.

 Feel free to customize this README to match your project’s specifics.
 Happy coding! 🎉👩‍💻